The English Patient: Analysis

 The emotional heart of this novel is found at the core of the character's want and need to survive, which in turn is the eternal damnation they find by everything seeming so bleak.
 Within this, the desert is a large symbol.
 As the Villa San Girolamo is an abandoned, war ridden place, it is also a place that seems like a cage, with no chance at happiness in sight.
 The war may be over, but the characters feel trapped in a sense.
 The desert within the novel is a place of freedom, a place that cannot be claimed or owned by any one person.
 The desert is everlasting, and can never be wavered.
 This is unlike the war that these characters had become extremely traumatised from.
 It is a vast nothingness that will always remain nation-less.
 A place that these characters can seek out in their minds, when there is nowhere else to turn for hope.

 Awards

 The novel won the 1992 Booker Prize, the 1992 Governor General's Award and the 2018 Golden Man Booker award.

 Film adaptation

 The novel was adapted into the 1996 film with the same title by Anthony Minghella, starring Ralph Fiennes, Kristin Scott Thomas, Willem Dafoe, Colin Firth, Naveen Andrews and Juliette Binoche.
 The film received nine Academy Awards—including Best Picture and Director—at the 69th Academy Awards.

-Television adaptation
+Canceled television adaptation

-A television adaptation of the book is in works at the BBC.
-The project will be written by Emily Ballou and co-producing between Miramax Television and Paramount Television Studios.
+A television adaptation of the book was planned by the BBC.
+The project was to be written by Emily Ballou and co-produced between Miramax Television and Paramount Television Studios.
+However, in March 2023, it was reported that it was no longer moving forward.